zulip/zulip/templates/zerver/help/move-content-to-another-stream.md

 1. (optional) Change the topic.

-1. Toggle whether automated notification messages should be sent.
+1. Toggle whether automated notices should be sent.

 1. Click **Confirm**.